How to Create or Refine a Content Marketing Strategy

 1. Who Will You Write For?

-It’s important to use real people and not fictitious personas because it affects your approach to creating content.
-Creating content for “SaaS Sally” is very different than writing for your friend Ty Magnin who runs marketing at Appcues.
+It’s important (and smart) to use real people rather than fictitious personas because this affects your approach to creating content.
+Creating content for “SaaS Sally” is very different from writing for your friend Ty Magnin, who used to run marketing at Appcues (and is now CEO here at Animalz).
 You’ll hold yourself to a higher standard if you’re writing for real people.
 Fictitious personas also tend to reflect the average, not the median.
 This means you risk writing for a person well outside the stated demographics.

 Be thoughtful about the personas you create.
 “Reaching decision-makers” is a trope.
 Every content strategy aspires to reach the C-suite.
 But consider that software is often adopted by a collection of people: